joshgontijo/SSR/README.md

-# Simple Java EE service registry
+# Simple Java EE / Spring service registry

 ## What's this
-A simplistic Java EE key-value that store that allows service to register its services endpoints for discovery.
+A simplistic key-value that store that allows service to register its services endpoints for discovery.

 ## But why ?